Watsco: Q4 Earnings Snapshot - WTOP News

-On a per-share basis, the Miami-based company said it had net income of $2.06.
+On a per-share basis, the Coconut Grove, Florida-based company said it had profit of $2.06.

-The results did not meet Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of $2.50 per share.

-The heating and cooling company posted revenue of $1.6 billion in the period, which also did not meet Street forecasts.
-Six analysts surveyed by Zacks expected $1.64 billion.
+The heating and cooling company posted revenue of $1.6 billion in the period.

 For the year, the company reported profit of $536.3 million, or $13.67 per share.
 Revenue was reported as $7.28 billion.